cogxen/website-performance-analysis/README.md

 ## Additional Objectives

 - [x] **User Segmentation**: Segment users based on their behavior and engagement metrics to tailor marketing strategies and content.
-- [x] **Conversion Rate Optimization**: Analyze user behavior and engagement to identify bottlenecks and optimize the conversion funnel.
+- [x] **Conversion Rate Analysis**: Analyze user behavior and engagement to identify bottlenecks and optimize the conversion funnel.
 - [x] **User Retention and Return Visits**: Evaluate user retention by analyzing repeat visit patterns and understanding what drives users to return.
 This insight can help in developing strategies to improve user loyalty and retention rates.

 ## Acknowledgements